 Porto itself is an amazing city to visit (and my personal favourite) but if find yourself shooting through the top things to do in Porto and are craving perhaps somewhere a little quieter, are wanting some deeper history or maybe a beach day, then these day trips from Porto will be exactly what you need to add to your Porto trip.

-Porto wine tours are common but this is even better.
+Porto wine tours are common but this is even better, which makes a Douro Valley day trip from Porto a must.
 The Douro Valley is a region inland from Porto that has been made famous for its picturesque views and the wine that is produced in the region.
 Grapes for both port and table wine are grown here and it is the only region in the world that can grow grapes for port wine, much like champagne is the only region that produces champagne.
 The Douro River cuts through the rising rolling hills covered in vineyards and dotted with small villages.
-Cruise down the river, take in the views while sipping wine made from one of the world’s oldest wine regions and enjoy the drool-worthy food.
+Cruise down the river, take in the views while wine tasting reds, whites and port made from one of the world’s oldest wine regions and enjoy the drool-worthy food.

 READ MORE: The Best Way to See Douro Valley

 Braga is north of Porto, a little more inland and draws in visitors as a charming small town with cobblestone roads that are closed to cars.
 Baroque churches and history line the streets while youth from the university make themselves at home in cafes and trendy boutiques.
-You’ll get a true taste of history, food and wine in what is actually Portugal’s third largest city plus a camera full of pictures from this beautiful town worth visiting.
+You’ll get a true taste of history, food and wine in what is actually Portugal’s third-largest city on a small group guided tour, plus a camera full of pictures from this beautiful old town is worth visiting.

 South of Portugal along the coast sits the colourful city of Aveiro, a small place that’s known as the ‘Venice of Portugal’.
-“Moliceiro” which is a boat that was originally used to harvest seaweed is what makes this town seem Venitian as they float through the canals that pulse throughout the city.
-Make sure you swing past Coasta Nova where you can spot the brightly coloured stripped houses along the beach and catch sight of some surfers ripping across the waves.
+“Moliceiro” which is a boat that was originally used to harvest seaweed is what makes this town seem Venetian as they float through the canals that pulse throughout the city.
+On an Aveiro day trip from Porto make sure you swing past Costa Nova where you can spot the brightly coloured striped houses along the beach and catch sight of some surfers ripping across the waves.

 Guimarães holds most of the best-kept history in the country.
 As a medieval city where the first king of Portugal was born, Guimarães holds well onto the beauty of its past which has made it a UNESCO World Heritage Site.
 A stop here will ensure that you see castles and other well-kept historic buildings from as early as the 10th century.
 A day trip to Guimarães is often done in combination with Braga as there are both north of Porto.

 Though not a seaside city, Coimbra sits proudly along a river with the most important part of the city, the country’s top university at the top.
 Famed for its baroque library, Coimbra University was built on the grounds of a former palace.
 The city itself is another medieval spot with buildings that date back to the 12th century.
 This alluring city is both picturesque, historic and worth your time for at least half a day.
-Tours in Porto to Coimbra are often done with a stop in Fátima.
+One day in Coimbra will suffice but most tours are often done with a stop in Fátima.

 Peneda-Gerês National Park

 The most natural of trips from Porto is to Peneda-Gerês National Park.
 Nestled against the Spanish border, Peneda-Gerês National Park is Portugal’s first and only national park.
 It protects the people who occupy the granite villages that lay between the lush green forests, valleys and hills that jut up with boulders.
 A spa town, Gerês, is here along with hiking trails that can lead you to traditional villages that were once Roman roads.
-An excellent escape from the city, this easy day trip from Porto is full of wildlife and scenic sites.
+An excellent escape from the city, a guided tour through this park is full of wildlife and scenic sites.

 Viana do Castelo